Packaging Ports for PortMaster

 Licensefile

-Please add licensefiles for all sources and assets you used.
+Please add licensefiles for all sources, libraries and assets you used into a licenses subfolder.

 For example: